Environmentally Sealed vs. Hermetically Sealed Power Supplies

 The term “hermeticity” refers to the state of being airtight or gastight, meaning air and gas cannot escape the system.
-Hermetic seals, usually composed of glass, ceramic, epoxy or fluoropolymers, can withstand the highest pressures.
-Based on the definition of hermetically sealed, a system is hermetic if contents cannot leak in or out over an extended period of time.
+Hermetically sealed products, usually composed of glass, ceramic, epoxy or fluoropolymers, can withstand the highest pressures.
+Based on the definition of hermetically sealed, a system is hermetically sealed if contents cannot leak in or out over an extended period of time.

 Hermetic sealing is important for vacuum processing, pressure vessels, and underwater-immersed devices.
 The most appropriate material depends on the application.
 For example, some applications require the least possible added weight, which would make an epoxy seal more appropriate than a heavier glass seal.

 It’s possible to calculate a hermetic seal’s effectiveness as a leakage rate value, which refers to the amount of gas flowing through the seal per second.
 The more contents can leak through the barrier, the less effective it is.
 You can quantify leak ratings with the unit mbar L/s (millibar liters per second) for liquids or atm cc/s (atmosphere cubic centimeters per second) for gases.

 Hermetically Sealed Compressor Applications

 Because they can withstand such high pressure, hermetic seals are well-suited for a wide range of applications.
 Any application requiring air- and gas-tightness benefits from hermetic sealing.
 It can help protect equipment in the toughest settings or preserve goods, extending a good’s life span in storage.